cindent

 I use easymotion for jumping to a specific word in the window.

-I find it works better than incremental search because I already have my
+I find it works better than incremental search because I already have my eye on

 where I want to go.
-Sometimes with incremental search I fat finger a
+Sometimes with incremental search I fat finger a character

 and the buffer jumps to an odd location and then I’m disoriented.